Prince Alexander of Georgia: Later years

 In 1832, a number of leading Georgian nobles and intellectuals plotted a coup against the Russian rule.
 According to their plan, the principal Russian officials were to be invited to a ball where they would be either arrested or killed.
 Then Alexander would be invited to assume the crown of Georgia, possibly as a constitutional monarch.
 Alexander corresponded with the conspirators and had his own agent among their numbers, but the prince considered himself too old to be directly involved and told the Georgians "to do what they liked".
 The plot was eventually betrayed and its leaders were rounded up by the Russian authorities.
 Having abandoned all hopes of returning to Georgia, Alexander continued to live as a private person and died in obscurity in Tehran in 1844.
 He was buried in the courtyard of St. Thaddeus and Bartholomew Armenian Church.

 Family and descendants

-In the lifetime of his father, in 1790, Alexander was betrothed to the daughter of a Circassian chief from Greater Kabarda, of the Misostov clan.
-Monteith refers to her as Alexander's wife, but the girl, baptized in Georgia as Nino, died after her arrival in Tiflis before the marriage was effected.
+Alexander had only one confirmed child, Prince Irakli (1826–1882), according to the Georgian Genealogical Society.

+First marriage (after 1790; to Nino, the Circassian; No child)

+Alexander's first marriage is recorded with some variations in different sources.
+They all agree that some form of arrangement was made to marry Nino and that she died soon.
+However, some sources say he did not even see the girl, some say he was engaged to her, and some say that she died two years after marriage.
+From this marriage, no child is recorded in any of these sources.

+In 1790, King Heraclius himself began making arrangements for Alexander to marry Nino, the daughter of a Circassian chief from Greater Kabarda, of the Muslim clan of Misostov.
+She was of rare beauty, and Heraclius chose her for his beloved Alexander.
+To make this arrangement, in 1790, Heraclius sent messengers to the prince of Kabarda, who was his relative.
+Heraclius was proud to strengthen the brotherhood and ties by this marriage.
+Then, the girl, also known as “the sun of Kabarda”, was brought in great luxury and love to the court of the glorious king in Tbilisi.
+She had to get used to the customs and rules of the family and palace etiquette, get suitable education in the palace, and then, when she had mastered the commandments of Christ, she had to read the holy scriptures, become a Christian, and change her name (the same path was followed by Queen Rusudan in 1696).
+Her original name is unknown, but she was given the name Nino at baptism.
+Unfortunately, the new bride Nino fell ill of a cold and died so suddenly and unexpectedly.
+Thus, Alexander never saw Nino due to her untimely death.
+This circumstance probably caused the whole palace to suffer and mourn, and the tender poet Mariam Batonishvili, Heraclius's daughter, expressed this mourning in a poem in Georgian which can be interpreted as: